How Much Compensation Can I Claim For Anxiety After A Car Accident?

 The psychological injuries were far more debilitating than the short term physical injuries that the claimant had suffered.
 He was withdrawn, had trouble sleeping, suffered from nightmares and felt very nervous every time he had to travel by car leading to a change in his behaviour and personality.

 The claimant was diagnosed by a medical professional as suffering from Post Traumatic Stress Disorder (PTSD) and depression.
-The claimant received some Cognitive Behavioural Therapy for a total of twenty-three sessions which thankfully proved to be successful, and he was advised that his PTSD would be unlikely to come back.
+The claimant received some Cognitive Behavioural Therapy for a total of twenty-three sessions which proved to be successful, and he was advised that his PTSD would be unlikely to come back.

 This PTSD compensation claim went to court seven and a half years after the accident as a settlement between the claimant and the defendant could not be agreed upon.
 The claimant was awarded by the court £11,200 in general damages.
-This case study can give you an idea of how much compensation for PTSD after car accident you may be owed.
+This case study can give you an idea of how much compensation for anxiety after a car accident you may be owed.

 - General Damages – These cover the physical and psychological aspects of your claim.
 The severity of your injuries will determine the amount awarded.